 Location: Merrill’s Wharf – 254 Commercial Street, Suite 245, Portland ME 04101

-Old Port Candy Co. – (Candy Store) a family-business owned by Anna Largay and husband, Old Port Candy Co. is a candy shop in the heart of the Old Port.
-With doors first opening in January of 2022, Old Port Candy Co. keeps Portland sweet with old favorites and new novelties such as fudge, nostalgia candies, gourmet chocolates, licorice, gummies, Maine sweets, and chocolate-covered-treats.
+Old Port Candy Co. – (Candy Store) a family-business owned by Anna Largay and her husband, Old Port Candy Co. is a candy shop in the heart of the Old Port.
+With doors first opening in January of 2002, Old Port Candy Co. keeps Portland sweet with old favorites and new novelties such as fudge, nostalgia candies, gourmet chocolates, licorice, gummies, Maine sweets, and chocolate-covered-treats.

 Location: 422 Fore St, Portland, ME 04101